 Member satisfaction and health outcomes are monitored through quality improvement activities, routine health plan reporting, review of accessibility and availability standards, utilization trends and annual Healthcare Effectiveness Data and Information Set (HEDIS®).
 In addition, Marketplace members complete the annual Quality Health Plan (QHP) Enrollee Survey to capture member perspectives on health care quality.
 The QHP Enrollee Survey is a consumer experience survey that assesses the enrollee experience with plans offered through Marketplace.
 The survey includes a set of core questions that address key areas of care and service provided to members.

-In 2015, CareSource was awarded an accreditation status of Interim Accreditation by the National Committee for Quality Assurance (NCQA).
-This accreditation status shows the commitment to service and clinical quality that meets or exceeds NCQA’s rigorous requirements for consumer protection and quality improvement as we work to improve members’ health care.
+CareSource is NCQA accredited.
+NCQA accreditation status shows our commitment to service and clinical quality that meets or exceeds NCQA’s rigorous requirements for consumer protection and quality improvement.

-CareSource supports an active, ongoing and comprehensive quality improvement program.
+CareSource supports an active, ongoing and comprehensive quality improvement program, including review and resolution of quality-of-care concerns.
 The scope of the Quality Improvement program includes:

 - Meet member access and availability needs for physical and behavioral health care

-- Determine interventions for HEDIS overall rate improvement that increase preventive care rates and facilitate support of members’ acute and chronic health conditions and complex needs
+- Determine interventions for HEDIS® overall rate improvement that improve preventive care scores and facilitate support of members’ acute and chronic health conditions and other complex health, safety or welfare needs

-- Determine interventions for CAHPS rate improvement that enrich member and provider experience and satisfaction
+- Determine interventions based on Enrollee QHP results that enrich member and provider experience and satisfaction

 - Demonstrate enhanced care coordination and continuity across settings

-- Monitor important aspects of care to ensure the safety of members across health care settings
+- Monitor important aspects of care to ensure the health, safety, and welfare of members across health care settings

 - Determine practitioner adherence to clinical practice guidelines